 Gradient One wants to ease headaches as minor as sharing an oscilloscope screenshot within an engineering team and as severe as debugging glitches and analyzing the correlations between measurements and test conditions.
-Traditionally, test engineers have to search through enormous spreadsheets for test results, emailing around the office for clues to narrow the search, the company said.
+Traditionally, test engineers have to search through enormous spreadsheets for results, emailing around the office for clues to narrow the search, the company said.

-“One of the things we see from customers is that [test] engineers are being forced to become software engineers,” said Nick Edwards, Gradient One’s founder and chief executive.
+“One of the things we see from customers is that test engineers are being forced to become software engineers,” said Nick Edwards, Gradient One’s founder and chief executive.
 “So we wanted to look at test engineering from the ground-up.
-We wanted to make sure everyone has a low-maintenance, universal accessible system for their test results and test plans.”
+We wanted to make sure everyone has a low-maintenance, universal accessible system for their test results and plans.”

 Everything from semiconductors to medical devices is growing in complexity.
-That complicates testing, which electrical engineers have long said is often underfunded and left until the last second because of product deadlines.
+That complicates testing, which electrical engineers have long said is often underfunded and postponed until the last second because of product deadlines.
 Because of the growing complexity, Gradient One says storing and processing test results within spreadsheets or other databases is no longer adequate.
 The cloud has virtually limitless storage and processing power for analytics.

 Gradient One has won over test engineering firm Granite River Labs, which tests electronic devices for more than 500 companies, with a new service that monitors the usage of test equipment.
 Using it, Granite River Labs can better determine what to budget for new test equipment at its nine locations worldwide as well as move underused assets where they are more urgently needed.
 For every device connected to the service, the company charges $99 per month.